SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 Note the different pieces of the command:
 * `ag` is the AsyncAPI Generator command
 * `-o` is the output directory
-* `-p` allows you to specify [parameters](https://github.com/asyncapi/java-spring-cloud-stream-template#parameters) defined for the template you're using
-* `binder` is the Spring Cloud Stream binder you wish to use, in this case Solace
-* `actuator` includes the Spring Boot Actuator dependency which exposes a web endpoint for monitoring and stat collection
-* `artifactId` & `groupId` configure Maven params of the same names
-* `javaPackage` specifies the Java Package to place the generated classes into
-* `host`, `username`, `password` and `msgVpn` allow you to set binder connection information.
 * The yaml file is our AsyncAPI document
 * And lastly, the `@asyncapi/python-paho-template` is the AsyncAPI generator template that we are using.